linguaphile/linguaphile/README.md

 - 👋 Hi, I’m @linguaphile, retired IT project manager 30 years experience at Williams College
 - 👀 I’m interested in ...
-Creating infrastructure for public access to museum CC0 images and metadata, SwiftUI cross platform development
+Creating infrastructure for public access to museum CC0 images and metadata, AI applications for education
 - 💞️ I’m looking to collaborate on ...
-Museum CC0 projects
+Museum CC0 projects, AI,
 - 📫 How to reach me ... jallison@williams.edu

 <!---